Pet Insurance Comparison

 - Consider accident-only pet insurance if you’re unable to afford more comprehensive coverage.
 Accident-only policies are less appropriate when your cat or dog is older and more prone to illness, but may be suitable for young, healthy pets.

 “With research suggesting a dog can cost its owner as much as £30,000 during the course of its lifetime, it should come as no surprise that a pet’s veterinary bills have the potential to be quite sizable if the animal suffers an accident or is diagnosed with an illness.
 Pets don’t have the NHS to fall back on, of course, so a good pet insurance policy really is the best way to protect your furry friend… and safeguard your finances.” – Greg Wilson, Founder of Quotezone.co.uk.

 What pet insurance should I get?

 Choosing the right pet insurance plan will really depend on a variety of factors that are specific to you and your pets needs.
 This will include factors such as your budget, the type of pet you have, their age, and any pre-existing conditions they may have, although these are mostly excluded as standard from many UK pet insurance policies.
-Ultimately the best pet insurance cover for you will come down to what policy best fits all your needs and budget, this is something you find out by comparing multiple quotes online with our comparison service.
+Ultimately the best pet insurance coverage for you will come down to what policy best fits all your needs and budget, this is something you find out by comparing multiple quotes online with our comparison service.

 Why do a pet insurance comparison?